Dr Andy Pulman

 Use a QR Code reader on a mobile device to add this person as a contact:Close

-Andy has been nominated for several awards during his career and is also the author of a number of articles on technology, health and eLearning in addition to a pocket study skills book - Blogs, Wikis, Podcasts & More - which was published in 2009.
-Since 2011 Andy has also self-published a number of iPhone and Android Mobile Apps including the Type 1 diabetes friend: alcohol guide (December 2012) which aimed to help young people with type 1 diabetes find out what to do to keep safe and how alcohol could affect their body (co-created with the Poole Hospital Diabetes Centre as a part of his PhD research).
+Andy has been nominated for several awards during his career and is also the author of a number of articles on technology, health and eLearning in addition to a pocket study skills book – Blogs, Wikis, Podcasts & More – which was published in 2009.
+Since 2011, he has also self-published a number of iPhone and Android Mobile Apps.

 Andy’s research interests include digital professionalism, the use of technology to improve health, empathy and dignity through technology, the use and integration of apps for education and health and interesting technology related phenomena like divided attention disorder.